 Every year, the American Homebrewers Association confers the Radegast Club of the Year Award to acknowledge one club’s efforts to better their local community through the power of homebrewing and beer.

-We’re excited to announce that the 2019 Radegast Club of the Year recipients are QUAFF (Quality Ale and Fermentation Fraternity) from San Diego, Calif.!
+In 2019, the Radegast Club of the Year was awarded to QUAFF (Quality Ale and Fermentation Fraternity) of San Diego, California.